Updated on 11 July 2022

 Personal data can also be collected and updated within the limits permitted by law from the personal data files of third parties, such as:

-- The Population Information System and the address notification service of the post office
+- Digital and Population Data Services Agency and the address notification service of the post office

 - Personal data files maintained by other authorities, such as the Finnish Tax Administration Incomes Register and Kela (Social Insurance Institution of Finland)